The Temple Yew Keng of the Nine Emperor Gods Festival of Charn Mao Hern Kew Huang Keng

 The Kampong Yew Keng was held on the sixth of October or the sixth day of the ninth lunar month in the evening.
 The underlying rationale for scheduling the ‘tour of the kampong’ at night was similar to that of the Temple Yew Keng.
 The makeup of the motorcade remains largely unchanged from the Temple Yew Keng, with the difference being the mobilisation of the temple’s two palanquins – the Nine Emperor God’s palanquin that was previously deployed in the Temple Yew Keng and the palanquin of Mother of the Big Dipper (Dou Mu Yuan Jun, ⽃母元君), mother of the Nine Emperor Gods.

 A total of six locations were scheduled for the Yew Kampong.
-They were Bedok North Blk 128 Seow Lim Teck Eng Tong Physical Association (少林得英堂)， Bedok North 510, 517, Eunos Blk 16, Blk 5/8 Haig Road Basketball Court and Geylang Bahru Blk 66 respectively.
+They were Bedok North Blk 128 Seow Lim Teck Eng Tong Physical Association (少林得英堂国术健身社)， Bedok North 510, 517, Eunos Blk 16, Blk 5/8 Haig Road Basketball Court and Geylang Bahru Blk 66 respectively.
 As mentioned, the locations were selected because these are the areas where most of the ex-residents have relocated to, and where certain families or organizations have taken on the responsibility of hosting the station censer and/or organizing the station.

 As the time of departure drew closer, the temple members began the pre-departure ritual of inviting both the Nine Emperor Gods and Dou Mu Yuan Jun.
 The palanquins were first carried into the temple and parked outside of the inner chamber.
-Following so, the ceremonial party (urn-bearers and several main committee members) performed a simple can bai and entered the inner chamber to retrieve the urn whilst another temple member knelt outside.
-Several moments later, the ceremonial party emerged with the urn and the urn was placed into the palanquin.
+Following this, the ceremonial party (censer-masters and several main ritual committee members) performed a simple can bai and entered the inner chamber to invite the Nine Emperor Gods censer whilst another temple member knelt outside.
+Several moments later, the ceremonial party emerged with the censer and it was invited into the palanquin.

-The can bai ritual was replicated for the invitation of Dou Mu Yuan Jun’s urn.
-After both the urns were secretly secured, the temple members started shouting, “Kew Ong Da Di, Huat ah, Kew Ong Da Di, Huat ah” and the bell started to chime.
+The can bai ritual was replicated for the invitation of Dou Mu Yuan Jun’s censer.
+After both the urns were secretly secured, the temple members started shouting, “Kew Ong Dai Day, Huat ah, Kew Ong Dai Day, Huat ah” and the bell started to chime.
 Outside, the drums and cymbals of the percussion ensemble started to play.
 The ceremonial party consists of the censer master carrying a small censer on a platter, flanked by the assistant masters and ritual assistants carrying a large yellow basket, long joss sticks, and a ceremonial flag respectively, with two large gongs 码头罗 and a ceremonial master leading the way.
-Following behind the ceremonial party, the palanquin was carried out of the temple into the front courtyard.
+Following behind the ceremonial party, the palanquins were carried out of the temple into the front courtyard.
 As the ceremonial party made their way to the motorcade, the palanquins charged towards the altar thrice as a symbol of informing the other deities that both Nine Emperor Gods and Dou Mu Yuan Jun were leaving the temple compound.